cggh/panoptes/documentation/deployment.rst

   chmod +x deployfull.sh
   ./deployfull.sh

 The source data folder is set to `/panoptes/sourcedata`.
-The url of the deployment is `[ServerName]/panoptes/main.html`.
+The application is accessible from `[ServerName]/DQXServer/app/static/main.html` or `[ServerName]/panoptes/main.html`.

 Authorization
 -------------